KX-Wang1209/R-package/fastBCR/README.md

 ## "v_call": V gene with allele.
 If referring to a known reference sequence in a database the relevant gene/allele nomenclature should be followed (e.g., IGHV4-59*01 if using IMGT/GENE-DB).
 ## "j_call": J gene with allele.
 If referring to a known reference sequence in a database the relevant gene/allele nomenclature should be followed (e.g., IGHJ4*02 if using IMGT/GENE-DB).
 ## "junction_aa": Amino acid translation of the junction.
-## "junction": Junction region nucleotide sequence, where the junction is defined as the CDR3 plus the two flanking conserved codons.
-(Optional.
-Needed for evolutionary tree construction.)
+## "junction" (Optional.
+Needed for evolutionary tree construction.): Junction region nucleotide sequence, where the junction is defined as the CDR3 plus the two flanking conserved codons.
-## "c_call": Constant region gene with allele.
+## "c_call" (Optional.
+Needed for isotypes related analyis.): Constant region gene with allele.
 If referring to a known reference sequence in a database the relevant gene/allele nomenclature should be followed (e.g., IGHG1*01 if using IMGT/GENE-DB).
-(Optional.
-Needed for isotypes related analyis.)
 ```

 ## Example